az-digital/arizona-bootstrap/site/content/docs/5.0/components/horizontal-rule.md

 ## About

-A **horizontal rule** is a component useful for separating content or adding a simmple accent to your content.
+A **horizontal rule** is a component useful for separating content or adding a simple accent to your content.

 ## Example